HotupdaterHot Updater

 • /hot-updater/fingerprint/*

-Set your API key in environment variables:
+Set your auth token in environment variables:

 Schema Generation